 What Are the Environmental Benefits of Growing Your Own Food?

 Each year when Earth Day and Arbor Day come around, going green in our everyday lives suddenly becomes the hot topic, especially in Denver, Colorado, where we're constantly surrounded by beautiful nature.
 One impactful and fun way that you can reduce your carbon footprint is by growing your own food.
-As a pest control company in Denver, we are proud to provide healthy and safe alternatives for treating bugs and pests without using harmful chemicals on your plants so that growing your own vegetable garden can be done worry-free.
+As a pest control company in Denver, we are proud to provide healthy and safe alternatives for treating pests and bugs without using harmful chemicals on your plants so that growing your own vegetable garden can be done worry-free.
 Check out these environmental benefits of growing your own food right from your own backyard and how you can “Go Green” by avoiding conventional methods of consuming food!

 Reducing Carbon Emissions and Waste

 Growing your own food allows you to stop relying solely on traditional methods of purchasing your produce from a grocery store.
 When you buy foods from these shops, you should take into consideration the sad, but true, fact that these foods travel an average of 1,500+ miles before ever being consumed.
 Not only does this impact the freshness and flavor of the food, but more importantly, this emits dangerous amounts of carbon emissions and waste associated with air freight and other transportation methods into the atmosphere.

 By growing your own food, you are helping to reduce the high amounts of burning fossil fuels that fill our environment as a direct result of importing foods from commercial farmers.
 You also are reducing waste from food packaging materials such as man-made plastics and cardboard, that also travel hundreds and thousands of miles.